GeekNeuron/LookAtMe/README.md

 ---

+## 📦 Generating an APK File

+After you have customized the app, you will need to generate an APK file to install it on a device or to publish it on the Google Play Store.
+There are two types of APKs you can generate.

+### Method 1: Generating a Debug APK (For Testing) 🧪

+This is the quickest way to create an APK for testing purposes or for sharing with friends.
+This APK is signed with a temporary debug key and **cannot** be published on the Google Play Store.

+1. In the Android Studio top menu, go to **Build**.
+2. Select **Build Bundle(s) / APK(s)**.
+3. Click on **Build APK(s)**.
+4. Android Studio will start building the project.
+Once it's finished, a notification will appear in the bottom-right corner.
+5. Click the **locate** link in the notification to find your APK file.
+It is usually located at `app/build/outputs/apk/debug/app-debug.apk`.

+### Method 2: Generating a Signed/Release APK (For Google Play) 🚀

+This is the official version of your app that you will upload to the Google Play Store.
+It must be digitally signed with your own private key.

+1. In the Android Studio top menu, go to **Build**.
+2. Select **Generate Signed Bundle / APK...**.
+3. In the new window, select **APK** and click **Next**.
+4. You will now see the **Keystore** screen.
+This is the most important step.
+    -   **If you don't have a keystore:** Click on **Create new...**.
+        -   **Key store path:** Choose a location on your computer to save your keystore file (e.g., a file named `my-app-key.jks`).
+        -   **⚠️ IMPORTANT:** Back up this file securely!
+If you lose this key, you will **never** be able to update your app on the Google Play Store again.
+        -   Fill in the passwords for your keystore and your key alias.
+Keep these passwords safe.
+        -   Fill in the certificate information.
+        -   Click **OK**.
+    -   **If you already have a keystore:** Choose **Choose existing...** and select your keystore file.
+5. Enter your keystore and key alias passwords and click **Next**.
+6. Select the **Build Variant** as **release**.
+7. Click **Finish**.

+Once the build is complete, a notification will appear.
+Click the **locate** link to find your signed APK file, usually located at `app/release/app-release.apk`.
+This is the file you will upload to Google Play.

+---

 ## 🤝 Supporting the Developer

 If you like this project and find it useful, please consider showing your support.
 A small gesture, like buying a coffee, goes a long way in motivating further development and open-source contributions!